shotaro12oyama/udacity-carnd-capstone/ros/src/tl_detector/light_classification/models/README.md

 The steps provided here are taken from [here](https://github.com/alex-lechner/Traffic-Light-Classification).

-I add the steps on my environments as below.
+I added the summary of my actual steps as below.

 ## Environments
 * OS: Unbuntu 16.04TS